Puerto Vallarta Packing Tips, Money Exchange Tips and Airport Arrival Tips

 Puerto Vallarta Airport Bank Affiliated ATM Machines in Airport Lobby Near Exit

-for you to use with your ATM card.
-You should be able to withdraw up to 7,000 pesos or approximately $350 US at one time.
-Depending on the Mexican bank ATM, you will most likely be charged a 25-40 pesos service fee, or approximately $1.50 mexican host bank transaction, plus, whatever your bank gets for the withdraw.
+You should be able to withdraw up to 9,000 pesos or approximately $500 US at one time.
+Depending on the Mexican bank ATM, you will most likely be charged a 25-40 pesos service fee, or approximately $1.50 -$2 US for that Mexican host bank transaction, plus, whatever your bank gets for the withdraw.
 Now that’s not bad considering I get charged $3-3.50 as a service charge whenever I use an unaffiliated ATM machine, so $1.50 fee, I’m okay with that.
 Now, my bank is a credit union and they don’t charge me to use their card at an ATM in Mexico, so I just pay the $1.50 transaction fee.
 This is how you will get your very best exchange rate, US or Canadian dollar.

 The PVR airport ATMs are all bank affiliated: HSBC, Santander, Banamex, BBVA Bancomer and I believe Banorte.
 These machines will pay out in pesos of course.
 If you see a machine that says Cashola, turn and run.